reactjs/react-modal/README.md

 var ReactDOM = require('react-dom');
 var Modal = require('react-modal');

-var appElement = document.getElementById('your-app-element');

 /*
-By default the modal is anchored to document.body.
-All of the following overrides are available.
+The app element allows you to specify the portion of your app that should be hidden (via aria-hidden) to prevent assistive technologies such as screenreaders from reading content outside of the content of your modal.
+It can be specified in the following ways:

 * element
 Modal.setAppElement(appElement);